Nullu: Mitigating Object Hallucinations in Large Vision-Language Models via HalluSpace Projection: Introduction

 Recent advancements in large language models (LLMs)~\cite{openai2023gpt4,touvron2023llama,touvron2024llama3} have spurred rapid developments in large vision-language models (LVLMs), such as GPT-4V~\cite{openai2023gpt4}, Gemini~\cite{team2023gemini}, LLaVA~\cite{liu2024visual} and mPLUG-Owl2~\cite{ye2024mplug}.
 By integrating a vision encoder and fine-tuning on multimodal instruction-following datasets, LVLMs exhibit a strong ability to interpret and convert complex visual patterns into coherent linguistic representations.
 Whereas, the widespread use of these LVLMs has shed light on their limitations---object hallucinations (OH).

-Object Hallucination (OH) refers to the phenomenon where LVLMs generate text that, while semantically coherent, inaccurately represents the actual objects in the accompanying image~\cite{liu2023mitigating,bai2024hallucination,jiang2024hallucination,leng2024mitigating,li2023evaluating}.
-Considering the wide application of LVLMs in different fields like autonomous driving~\cite{lu2024can} and embodied AI~\cite{kim2024openvla}, hallucinations in generated content can lead to misinformation or even harmful decisions.
+Object Hallucination (OH) refers to the phenomenon where LVLMs generate text that inaccurately represents the actual objects in the accompanying image~\cite{liu2023mitigating,bai2024hallucination,jiang2024hallucination,leng2024mitigating,li2023evaluating}.
+Considering the wide application of LVLMs in different fields, hallucinations in generated content can lead to misinformation or even harmful decisions.
 Therefore, mitigating OH is crucial for AI safety and trustworthiness.
 Recent works propose to address OH by either performing fine-tuning in an end-to-end manner~\cite{liu2023mitigating,jiang2024hallucination,kim2023exposing} or using post-processing methods to modify model outputs~\cite{leng2024mitigating,zhang2024debiasing,zhou2023analyzing,chen2024halc}, which show effectiveness in mitigating OH for modern open-source LVLMs.

 Despite significant efforts, the underlying causes of OH within the models remain unexplored.
 This study investigates this issue by systematically examining the intrinsic distinctions between truthful and hallucinated responses, focusing on feature spaces.
 Our empirical results on open-source LVLMs reveal a low-rank subspace in the model parameter space, which we term ``HalluSpace'', representing the distinction between truthful and untruthful feature distributions, and can be a factor triggering OH.